 Finishing Touches to Your Air Dry Clay

 When you’re finished, let the air dry clay dry slowly by placing plastic on top of it.
-Then you can decorate it with paint and apply a sealer to protect the surface from water and wear over time.
+Then, you can decorate it with Acrylic Paints and apply a sealer to protect the surface from water and wear over time.
 The water will start softening your work of clay art, so make sure that everything is completely dry before applying any kind of protector like Mod Podge Dishwasher Safe Waterbased Sealer.

 Air-dry clay can be used on the pottery wheel, but you should expect it to behave differently from ceramic clay on the wheel.
 Knowing which clay works on the Pottery Wheel is very helpful.